November 7, 2019

 Remember when you were a teenager and rules seemed excessive and tiresome to follow?
 And remember getting grounded because you missed curfew ("nothing good happens after midnight") or skipped school ("Bueller? … Bueller?…")?
 And then, suddenly, you grew up and realized that your parents enforced all those rules because they love you and want what is best for you.

-Well, if you are an online influencer, the Federal Trade Commission loves you and wants to enforce its rules on you.
+Well, if you use online influencers to promote your business, the Federal Trade Commission loves you and wants to enforce its rules on you.
 Luckily, the FTC makes those rules crystal clear.
 Consider this a family meeting where the parents lay down the law.

 The Guide doesn't include anything truly groundbreaking.
 In fact, the FTC's previous ".Com Disclosures" guidance contains most of the standards included in the Guide.